ShrRa/interpython_hpc/_episodes/24-resource-optimization.md

 questions:
 - "Question 1"
 objectives:
-- Understand different types of computational workloads and their resource requirements
+- "Understand different types of computational workloads and their resource requirements"
-- Write optimized Slurm job scripts for sequential, parallel, and GPU workloads
+- "Write optimized Slurm job scripts for sequential, parallel, and GPU workloads"
-- Monitor and analyze resource utilization
+- "Monitor and analyze resource utilization"
-- Apply best practices for efficient resource allocation
+- "Apply best practices for efficient resource allocation"
 keypoints:
-- Different computational models (sequential, parallel, GPU) significantly impact runtime and efficiency.
+- "Different computational models (sequential, parallel, GPU) significantly impact runtime and efficiency."
-- Sequential CPU execution is simple but inefficient for large parameter spaces.
+- "Sequential CPU execution is simple but inefficient for large parameter spaces."
-- Parallel CPU (e.g., MPI or OpenMP) reduces runtime by distributing tasks but is limited by CPU core counts and communication overhead.
+- "Parallel CPU (e.g., MPI or OpenMP) reduces runtime by distributing tasks but is limited by CPU core counts and communication overhead."
-- GPU computing can drastically accelerate tasks with massively parallel workloads like grid-based simulations.
+- "GPU computing can drastically accelerate tasks with massively parallel workloads like grid-based simulations."
-- Choosing the right computational model depends on the problem structure, resource availability, and cost-efficiency.
+- "Choosing the right computational model depends on the problem structure, resource availability, and cost-efficiency."
-- Effective Slurm job scripts should match the workload to the hardware: CPUs for serial/parallel, GPUs for highly parallelizable tasks.
+- "Effective Slurm job scripts should match the workload to the hardware: CPUs for serial/parallel, GPUs for highly parallelizable tasks."
-- Monitoring tools (like `nvidia-smi`, `seff`, `top`) help validate whether the resource request matches the actual usage.
+- "Monitoring tools (like `nvidia-smi`, `seff`, `top`) help validate whether the resource request matches the actual usage."
-- Optimizing resource usage minimizes wait times in shared environments and improves overall throughput.
+- "Optimizing resource usage minimizes wait times in shared environments and improves overall throughput."
 ---

 ## Understanding Resource Requirements